(Riri Williams) (Bendis take (2016-2018), part 1)

 Riri decided to take her time to think about it all.

 During that span, she was defeated by the Will O’ the Wisp.
 But the “Stark” A.I. took control of the suit and evacuated the unconscious Ironheart.

 Ms. Williams also entered the possible future that Victor von Doom had been trying to explore in his vision quests.
 She thus met a 126-year-old Tony Stark, who had become Sorcerer Supreme and Earth’s benevolent ruler.

 Far-flung-future-Stark heavily implied that Riri’s future work in tech and futurism would play a critical role in making the world a much better place.

 While Riri was patrolling over New York City, a heavily-cloaked, tiny spaceship came crashing down.
 Ironheart narrowly deflected it so it wouldn’t crash onto Manhattan.
 She managed a victimless impact into Roosevelt Island instead.

 However, Riri quickly realised that something was off.
-She deduced that the suicide bombing actually covered for a software backdoor.
+She deduced that the suicide bombing actually was a diversion to hide a software backdoor.
 The shield had actually been kept offline by a third party, not by hardware damage.

 Oh no !
 What happens next ?
 Find out in part #2.

 Source of Character: Marvel Comics.